playfulprogramming/playfulprogramming/content/crutchcorn/collections/harsh-leadership-truths/posts/inheriting-bad-tech/index.md

 I'm not sure about you, but this led me to face a number of questions at the time:

 1) Does this project _yet_ need another rewrite if the foundation is unstable?
-2) If I do initiate another rewrite, how can I manage to build out new features at the same with such a small team?
+2) If I do initiate another rewrite, how can I manage to build out new features at the same time with such a small team?
-3) Should I prioritize the development work or skills up-leveling of the junior engineers?
+3) Should I prioritize the development work or skill up-leveling of the junior engineers?

 In the end, I decided that the following answers made the most sense: